 How do I join the UNHCR: Step With Refugees challenge?

-If you’re an iOS Pacer user in the US, UK, Canada, Australia, or South Korea, you should see the Step With Refugees challenge in your challenge list (assuming you’re reading this before Dec 18th, 2019).
+If you’re an iOS Pacer user in the US, UK, Canada, Australia, or South Korea, you would have seen the Step With Refugees challenge in your challenge list (assuming you read this before Dec 18th, 2019).
 Click the “Join” button to join directly, or click anywhere else on the challenge card for more details.